TuongNguyenDong/maven-hybrid-nopcommerce/README.md

 - PageObjects extends BasePage
 - PageGeneratorManager:
   - Initialize Page Objects.
-  - Hides the initialization at both the Testcases and PageObject layers.
+  - Hides the initialization at both the Test cases and PageObject layers.
 - Using Dynamic to handle (Page/Action/Component)

 ### Execution types

+- `local`
 - `local-suite`
+- `selenium-grid`
+- `docker`

+  #### local
+  - This execution type also uses the WebDriverManager to instantiate the web browser.
+The browser is taken from the TestNG suite file enabling you to run a multi-browser test approach locally.

   #### local-suite
+  - This execution type also uses the WebDriverManager to instantiate the web browser.
+The browser is taken from the TestNG suite file enabling you to run a multi-browser test approach locally.

+  #### selenium grid
+  - This execution type also uses the WebDriverManager to instantiate the web browser.
+The browser is taken from the TestNG suite file enabling you to run a multi-browser test approach locally.

+  #### docker
   - This execution type also uses the WebDriverManager to instantiate the web browser.
 The browser is taken from the TestNG suite file enabling you to run a multi-browser test approach locally.

 ### BaseTest